Sebastes aurora: Description

 Sebastes aurora has a deep rhombus-shaped body which is 36% to 40% as deep as its standard length and is covered in scales.
 There are 13 spines and 12-14 soft rays in the dorsal fin.
 The anal fin contains 3 spines, the second spine being rather long, and 5-6 soft rays.
 There are robust spines on the head, these are nasal, preocular, supraocular, postocular, tympanic, parietal and nuchal spines but typically there are no coronal spines.
 There are small lobes protruding from the front part of the upper jaw.
 The caudal fin is truncate or concave.
-On capture the overall colour is rose-red to pale pink, but while they are underwaterthe overall colour is white broken by pale pink to red saddles and blotches on the back with silvery flanks and belly.
+On capture the overall colour is rose-red to pale pink, but while they are underwater the overall colour is white broken by pale pink to red saddles and blotches on the back with silvery flanks and belly.
 The aurora rockfish reaches a maximum total length of 41 cm.

 Distribution and habitat

 Sebastes aurora is found in the northeastern Pacific Ocean along the western coast of North America from Amphitrite Point on Vancouver Island in British Columbia to Cedros Island in Baja California.
 This species is a demersal fish occurring over both soft and hard substrates at depths from 82 to 762 m.
-In 2009 a specimen was collected in Alaskan waters in the Gulf of Alaska, a northwards range extension of 225 km.
+In 2009 a specimen was collected in Alaskan waters in the Gulf of Alaska, a northward range extension of 225 km.

 Biology

 Sebastes aurora prey on fish, krill, octopus and a diversity of other small marine organisms.
-This is a long lived species which has been estimated to have a lifespan of up to 125 years.
+This is a long-lived species which has been estimated to have a lifespan of up to 125 years.
 The estimated length and age at which 50% of the fish are sexually mature is 25.5 cm and 12.56 years.
 The peak time for parturition is in May.
 It is a viviparous species and the larvae are planktonic while the juveniles are pelagic.